 Consumer Reports recommends shopping around to get the best deal, even if you already have insurance.
 Doing so will show you the variety of available options so you can make the best decision based on your needs and budget.

-If you want to get in touch with the company and ask some questions pertaining to your situation, here are a few important questions to get you started.
+Your best bet is to get in touch with the company and ask some questions pertaining to your situation.
+Here are a few important questions to get you started.